3:44

-3:44 is the third studio album by biggest Polish hip-hop group Kaliber 44 released on September 2, 2000, by S.P.
+3:44 is the third studio album released by Polish hip-hop group Kaliber 44 released on September 2, 2000, by S.P.
 Records.
-The album was promoted with singles "Konfrontacje" and "Rutyny", having peaked at #3 on the Polish OLiS chart.
-3:44 earned the Fryderyk award for Album of the Year - rap/hip-hop.
-The album sold over 100,000 copies in Poland and became a huge success.
+The album was promoted with singles "Konfrontacje" and "Rutyny", having peaked at #1 on the Polish OLiS chart.3:44 earned the Fryderyk award for Album of the Year - rap/hip-hop.
+The album sold over 270,000 copies in Poland and became a huge commercial success.